Puget Labs Certified

 The amount of RAM you need is going to depend on your specific project and whether you do RAM-intensive tasks like building lighting.
 However, as a general rule of thumb, we recommend:

 - 64GB+ of RAM if you build lighting that takes more than a few hours

-Keep in mind that these only basic recommendations and only covers the amount of RAM needed for the Unreal Editor by itself.
+Keep in mind that these are only basic recommendations and only cover the amount of RAM needed for the Unreal Editor by itself.
 If you often work with other programs in addition to Unreal at the same time, you may want to have even more RAM in your system as each program will need its own chunk of RAM.